-After the big announcement last week of the complete Wedding Invitation Template System, bringing unprecedented ease and affordability to brides wishing to DIY their stationery, you'd think I would take a breather before springing any further bigger than big news on you.
-Well, I'm bursting at the seams and can't contain my excitement any longer.
-I am tickled pink to announce my collaboration with Jessica Bishop, the Budget Savvy Bride, and introduce DIY brides worldwide to the Budget Savvy Bride Collection on Download & Print.
+I am so proud of our Wedding Invitation System, bringing you unprecedented ease and affordability to brides wishing to DIY wedding stationery.
+I am also tickled pink to share my collaboration with Jessica Bishop, the Budget Savvy Bride, and introduce DIY brides worldwide to the Budget Savvy Bride Collection on Download & Print.

-To kick off our collaboration, Jessica and I are giving to you a gorgeous pin-striped invitation and RSVP card in preppy blues from Jessica's first collection, named Amber.
+To celebrate our collaboration, Jessica and I are giving you a gorgeous pin-striped invitation and RSVP card in preppy blues from Jessica's first collection, named Amber.
 The invitation features the stripes and scalloped frame encasing some beautiful typography.
-The mixture of fonts definitely gives the collection a designer look, but we won't tell anyone that you were able to DIY this at home.
-You'll need to download all four fonts to recreate the look, details are listed in the tutorial below.
-As with all Download & Print template collections, the full 15-piece coordinating Amber ensemble is available for you to download in a range of colors.
+The mixture of fonts definitely gives the collection a designer look, but we won't tell anyone that you were able to DIY at home.
+The full 18-piece coordinating Amber ensemble is available for you to customize and change the colors to match your wedding theme.

 - White or cream card stock